blockades/mmt_resources/research/secp.md

 ## Introduction

-Secure-Scuttlebutt has been built with future compatibility for different crypto-primitives such as elliptic curve types and hash functions.
+Secure-Scuttlebutt has been built with future compatibility for different crypto-primitives.
+This includes elliptic curve types for signing and encryption as well as hash functions used for content addressing.
 Keys and hashes are represented as strings containing the key encoded to base64 followed by a delimiter, `'.'`, followed by suffix which describes the primitive used, for example `'ed25519'` or `'sha256'`.
 This makes introducing new kinds of addresses much easier, but there are still a number of issues to address.

+Being able to use secp256k1 keys on Scuttlebutt would mean that Scuttlebutt identities could have a corresponding Ethereum address.
+This would create a bridge between the Scuttlebutt ecosystem and the Ethereum ecosystem, and allow developers to build applications which utilise both networks.

 ## Aspects of Scuttlebutt which are effected